syz16/irvington-math-club.github.io/_posts/2020-09-20-Lunch-Contests.md

 1. Go to ihsvikings.org/shop/math-club and select the appropriate choice from the dropdown.
 The lunch-contest choices are At-Pac, CAML, ASMA, and Math Madness.
 The order of difficulty from least to greatest is At-Pac, ASMA, CAML, Math Madness.
 2. Add the item(s) to cart and pay on the site.
 You only need to buy one item per contest type; it will last the whole year.
+   - There is a 33 cent fee, which claims to be "Friday After School Pickup" which is just the credit card processing fee.
+Since the contests are online, there is no shipping or pick-up anymore.
+(Recently, there is a "club item" shipping option which is equivalent).
 3. Before the contest, you will receive an email from Irvington Math Club consisting of more directions including the link for our Google Classroom.
 Once you receive the email, read through it carefully and follow any directions, in addition to joining the Google Classroom.
 Then, you’re done!!!
 4. On the day of the competition, you will have to submit your answers on one site as well as submit your work on Google Classroom.